-This report makes the following recommendations to the Committee:
+This report makes the following recommendations to this Committee:

-That the Council be recommended to agree the proposed Pay Policy Statement set out at appendix 1 to this report prior to publication on the council's web site.
+1. That the Council be recommended to agree the proposed Pay Policy Statement set out at appendix 1 to this report prior to publication on the council's web site.

-Pay Policy Statement 2023
+Pay Policy Statement 2024